Wanghb25/academic-Heath/content/home/experience.md

   location = "China"
   date_start = "2016-08"
   date_end = "2016-12"
+  description = """
-  description = """Work in this position helps me to improve my programming skills and development experience, which enables me to have deeper understanding of the software technology, enhance my expertise, and exercise my teamwork skill in the field."""
+  Work in this position helps me to improve my programming skills and development experience, which enables me to have deeper understanding of the software technology, enhance my expertise, and exercise my teamwork skill in the field.
+  """

 +++